 We can find different types of closed deposits more frequent in the cellars, some of them versatile that are used for multiple tasks, and others specific for some wine operation:

 - Traditional deposits.
-Normally they are constructed of AISI-316 or 304 stainless steel with the last ferrule in 316, they can wear cooling jackets and are generally flat bottom.
-They are used mainly to ferment whites and rosés, for conservation and storage.
-In case they are used for reds, they must have a large man's mouth on the bottom.
+They are normally made of AISI-316 or 304 stainless steel with the last ferrule in 316, they can have cooling jackets and are generally flat-bottomed.

 - Special tanks.
 They are deposits of vertical structure, contain an internal stirring system or automated remounting to facilitate the homogenization of the pastes in the vinifiación in red.